clifton-green/esif/technical-debt.md

 ## Tasks:
 1. Set up tests (jasmine and casperjs/spooky)
-2. Make 'validate-as' option on formBuilder work
 3. Use gulpif to create --prod and --dev states for styles, scripts and servers
-5. Add sourcemaps at some point
+5. Add sourcemaps at some
-6. Finish adding vagrant into build
+6. Add javascript validation and custom validation messages to compliment HTML5 validation

 ## Issues
 No current issues.